Loule95450/HACS-Nexecur/README.md

 Installation (via HACS):

 1. In HACS, add this repository as a Custom Repository (category: Integration).
-2. Install the "Nexecur Unofficial" integration.
+2. Install the "Nexecur" integration.
 3. Restart Home Assistant.
 4. Go to Settings > Devices & Services > Add Integration > search for "Nexecur".
 5. Enter your credentials: